 - : Charming guesthouse within a short drive of Plitvice Lakes | Check prices on Hotels.com

 Alternatively, we’d suggest staying in Split, so you can do both parks as separate day trips.
 You’ll also get the chance to see this popular city’s top sights and even do some island hopping as part of your Croatia itinerary.

-And here are a few other places with good ratings:
+Here are a few places with good ratings worth considering:

 - : Charming apartments with unparalleled views across Split’s harbour and promenade | Check prices on Booking.com